Alfalfa: Genetic modification

-Roundup Ready alfalfa, a genetically modified variety, was released by Forage Genetics International in 2005.
+Roundup Ready alfalfa (RRA), a genetically modified variety, was released by Forage Genetics International in 2005.
 This was developed through the insertion of a gene owned by Monsanto Company that confers resistance to glyphosate, a broad-spectrum herbicide, also known as Roundup.
 Although most grassy and broadleaf plants, including ordinary alfalfa, are killed by Roundup, growers can spray fields of Roundup Ready alfalfa with the glyphosate herbicide and kill the weeds without harming the alfalfa crop.